sneaker-rohit/PI2-ns-3/README.md

 # Implementation of PI2 AQM in ns-3

 You can find the Implementation for AQM PI2 [1] In ns-3 in this repository.
-PI2 with it’s simple design is less expensive in computation and achieves no worse or in some cases better responsiveness and stability in comparison to PIE [2]. bbbbb
+PI2 offers a simple design and achieves no worse or in some cases better responsiveness and stability in comparison to PIE [2].

 # Reproduce simulation results as presented in paper

 ### Prerequisites
 1. ns-3.26 or higher.
 It is necessary that the ns-3 version you use has PIE Queue Disc available.
 PIE has been made available since 3.26 release.#